 Awards and Nominations

-- Golden Globe Nomination: Al Pacino for Best Supporting Actor.
+- Golden Globe Nominations: Best Supporting Actor (Al Pacino)

 Behind the Scenes Insights

-- Johnny Depp spent time with the real Joe Pistone to prepare for his role, gaining insights into the psychological challenges of undercover work.
+- Johnny Depp met with the real Joseph Pistone to prepare for the role, learning about the psychological toll of long-term undercover work.

 Inspirations and References